Department: Internal Medicine Monday-Friday 8:30a.m.-5:00p.m. 37.5 hrs.

 This position will coordinate all activities related to sponsored project submissions for the Department of Medicine, Division of General Internal Medicine.
-Will act as the final point of contact with divisional faculty and budgetary staff toward the planning and development of budgets for submission with grants packages to various federal offices, private agencies/foundations, and commercial agencies.
+Will act as the final point of contact with departmental faculty and/or divisional budgetary staff toward the planning and development of budgets for submission with grants packages to various federal offices, private agencies/foundations, and commercial agencies.
 This includes providing instruction on protocol, regulations and guidelines pertinent to the agency and/or University.
 This position reports to the Assistant Administrator of General Internal Medicine, the Research Service Manager and the Assistant Administrator of Sponsored Research.

 Duties and Responsibilities: